Why Do I Feel Bloated All the Time?

 If your stomach is constantly bloated, it could be due to your eating habits.
 Drink more water and exercise to help eliminate trapped gas.

-Beyond the problem it presents for your appearance is the feeling of heaviness and discomfort that can prevent you from enjoying activities.
+Beyond the problem it presents for your appearance is the feeling of heaviness and discomfort that can prevent you from enjoying everyday activities.

 Do you want to know why you’re bloated all the time?
 We’ll tell you in this article.

-Causes of bloating
+Possible causes of bloating

 While it isn’t serious it can be a nuisance because it’s often accompanied by pain, gas or constipation.